Mahamaya Girls' College, Kandy: College today

-There are around 4500 students, 185 female teachers and 15 male teachers.
+There are around 4500 students, 185 female teachers and 15 male teachers by the year 2000.
 Therevada Buddhism is an integral part of the school's education system, as it is in all Sri Lankan Buddhist public schools.
 Students are divided among four houses.
 The housing system is primarily used for sporting events and house debates.

 Education

 Mahamaya Girls' College is divided into a primary section and a secondary school section.
 The primary school which consists of grades 1 through 5 is located near the secondary school.
 The primary school looks over the Kandy Lake.
 The secondary school consists of grades 6 through 13.
 Each grade has seven classes, and each class consists of around forty students.

 The school has facilities for science, commerce, mathematics, languages and biology A/L schemes.
 It produces nationally high-ranking students, evidenced by the all-island positions received by students who sit for the national Ordinary Level and Advanced Level examinations.
 It has been ranked in the top three over the years among all the girls' schools in Sri Lanka in the preference rankings based on year 5 scholarship examinees' demand.